Google’s ML-Net challenges musicians to improvise and collaborate with AI

 Google AI researcher and piano player Pablo Castro knows that musicians can settle into a comfort zone.
-It’s a place you sometimes rely on in front of a paying audience, but it can constrict creativity, get boring, and make a musician less likely to explore.
-To push boundaries, Castro is developing a deep generative AI model made to help musicians create more uniquely human music through improvisation.
+It’s a place you sometimes rely on in front of a paying audience, but it can get boring and make a musician less likely to explore.
+To push creative boundaries, Castro is developing a deep generative AI model made to help musicians tap into more uniquely human music through improvisation.

 “Because we’ve been trained for so long, we can use our musical training to sort of navigate these uncomfortable areas in a creative way.
 And that sometimes lends itself to new types of musical expression,” Castro said in a phone conversation with VentureBeat.